 A cross section model of the Car Rental Center at Logan Airport.

 This was, quite literally, the best car renting experience I have ever had.
 The price, the service at Hertz, and the super cute car made it great, but I especially loved the location.
 It was a mini airport, just for rental cars!
 Check in counters, escalators, those fancy bathrooms with the labyrinth halls instead of doors and a huge garage full of cars.
 I felt like I was zipping away on a luxury vacation!
+That will definitely be one of the main goals in life for me, I have always dreamed of having many sport cars, I’d have to get a new car key for every one of them but I wouldn’t mind, of course that I’d have to be rich first but there is something about cars that has always caught my attention.
+For now, I’ll just stick to my mini van.

 (note: I love airports in general, anyway, so a rental car pickup that is styled like an airport just takes the cake for me!)